-The third division separates the "revolutionary" currents, for which the break with capitalism necessarily involves revolution, from the "reformist" currents, which aspire to transform social and political institutions by peacefully gaining power.
-This division was shaped in the 19th century and took on considerable importance with the Russian Revolution of 1917 and the creation of the Communist International (Third International) in 1919.
-The Third International's membership provoked a definitive split between revolutionary and reformist currents within the labour movement.
+The third division distinguishes the "revolutionary" currents for which the break with capitalism necessarily involves a revolution, from the "reformist" currents which aspire to transform social and political institutions by peaceful means.
+This division shaped in the 19th century and took on considerable importance with the Russian Revolution of 1917 and the creation of the Communist International (Third International) in 1919.

-Socialism or communism?
+Socialism or Communism?

 What is communism and how does it differ from socialism?
 Before the creation of the Third International in 1919, there was no clear distinction between socialism and communism.
-Certainly, on a conceptual level, Karl Marx and Friedrich Engels explain that socialism corresponds to a historical phase in which a permanent revolution will lead to the advent of communism; they describe this as an ideal society, liberated from capitalism, without class or state.
-In fact, Karl Marx and Friedrich Engels rarely use the term "communism" in their writings, especially after the League of Communists, - which they joined in 1847 and for which they wrote the political program: The Manifesto of the Communist Party ([1848] 1969), - was dissolved in 1852.
+On a conceptual level, Karl Marx and Friedrich Engels explain communism is the ultimate stage of socialism describing an ideal society, emancipated from capitalism and any kind of alienation.
+In fact, Karl Marx and Friedrich Engels rarely use the term "communism" in their writings, especially after the League of Communists - which they joined in 1847 and for which they wrote the political program: The Manifesto of the Communist Party (pdf) (1848/1969) - was dissolved in 1852.
 Moreover, Karl Marx and Friedrich Engels - as well as their direct successors commonly called "Marxists" - did not define themselves as Communists.
-It is therefore difficult to speak of communism before 1919 and preferable to speak of socialism.
+Karl Marx qualified his ideology of "scientific socialism": socialism based on a scientific analysis of human societies.
+Therefore, it is difficult to speak of communism before 1919.